 For Unto Us

 It is a violent time, one of suffocating poverty and intense suffering.
 A nation’s identity and economic vitality has been subverted for the needs of the superpower that has conquered it.
-To be Jewish and living under the rule of the Roman Empire is to experience hardship beyond our comprehension, it is a most dangerous time to be alive.
-It is even more precarious to be born into this deeply sorrowful period.
-The birthrate is extremely low and many babies do not survive the birth, those who do face sickness, poverty and the unsure future of a subjugated nation.
+To be Jewish and living under the rule of the Roman Empire is to experience hardship beyond our understanding; it is a dangerous time to be alive.
+It is also precarious to be born into this deeply sorrowful period.
+The birthrate is low and many babies do not survive the birth, those who do face sickness, poverty and the unsure future of a conquered nation.

 Into this harsh, oppressed land, the Father allows the Savior to be born.
 The hope for the world is born into a seemingly hopeless situation.
 To human eyes it makes no sense for God to arrange such an event in a wasteland of human misery.
 Our heavenly Father uses this impossible scenario to prove that with Him, all things are indeed possible.
 A lost world, a lost people will experience the unfeasible, a God infusion of himself into our world.

 I think of Joseph, the man God picks to be “step-dad” for Jesus.
 I imagine the pressure he was under, the decisions he had to make.
 Should he remain bound to his betrothal contract?
 Should He expose Mary to the community?
 No one would blame him, a marriage agreement; specifically Writings of Betrothal could only be broken by divorce.
 Joseph must have been crushed to find out about Mary’s pregnancy, perhaps even angry.
 Talk about an impossible circumstance!
 Staying committed to Mary could isolate him from his family and a decision to divorce could separate him from the will of God.